About the Program

 Chosen disciplinary field

 A minimum of eight graduate seminars or upper division courses are required, all of which are chosen in consultation with the academic adviser.
 At least one seminar must be taken in the field of Buddhist art history.
 In addition, at least one seminar must be taken in each of the two cognate fields (see under Qualifying Exams).
-The art history course requirement can simultaneously fulfill the course requirement for the cognate disciplinary field in the event that said field is art history.
+The art history course requirement can simultaneously fulfill the course requirement for the cognate disciplinary field in the event that said field is Art History.

 All precandidates are required to enroll for 1 unit in the Buddhist Studies proseminar (BUDDSTD 200) each term they are registered, provided that the seminar is being offered.
-This seminar does not count toward the eight course requirement.
+This seminar does not count toward the eight-course requirement.
 This seminar focuses on recent scholarship in the field, particularly interdisciplinary and cross-regional scholarship.
 It involves all Buddhist Studies faculty and students, and typically meets four times or so each semester.

 All courses taken to fulfill the degree requirements, including the art history seminar, seminars taken to fulfill cognate field requirements, and the Buddhist Studies proseminar, must be taken for a letter grade.

-Advanced facility in at least two Asian languages is considered a fundamental component of the PhD program in Buddhist Studies at Berkeley, but it is not an end in and of itself.
+An advanced facility in at least two Asian languages is considered a fundamental component of the PhD program in Buddhist Studies at Berkeley, but it is not an end in and of itself.
 Students are required to master the range of classical and modern languages required to pursue advanced research in their chosen field.
 Each student selects a primary language area.
 Determination of which additional languages are necessary for the student's course of study, and the procedures for the evaluation of proficiency in those languages, is determined by the mentoring committee in accordance with Graduate Division regulations.
 The following table is provided as a guideline.

 - Chinese: Classical and modern Chinese, as well as modern Japanese (as a research language), and a modern European research language (typically French).